canonical/kafka-operator/docs/tutorial/t-reassign-partitions.md

 juju run cruise-control/0 rebalance mode=add brokerid=3 --wait=2m
 ```

 > **NOTE** - If this action fails with a message similar to `Cruise Control balancer service has not yet collected enough data to provide a partition reallocation proposal`, wait 20 minutes or so and try again.
-Cruise Control takes a while to collect sufficient metrics from the Kafka cluster during a cold deployment
+Cruise Control takes a while to collect sufficient metrics from the Apache Kafka cluster during a cold deployment

 By default, the `rebalance` action runs as a 'dryrun', where the returned result is what **would** happen were the partition rebalance actually executed.
 In the action result, one can find some rich information on the proposed allocation.